CASE NEWS

 Case dismissed; Anti-Weaponization Fund created

-Two days before their Article III briefs were due, the parties file a voluntary dismissal with prejudice and announce a settlement.
+Two days before their Article III briefs are due, the plaintiffs file a voluntary dismissal with prejudice and announce a settlement.
 Acting AG Todd Blanche simultaneously issues an order directing $1,776,000,000 from the federal Judgment Fund into the newly created Anti-Weaponization Fund.
-No judge reviewed or approved the settlement.
+No judge reviews or approves the settlement.
 Trump personally receives no monetary payment — only a formal apology from the United States.

 DOJ Press Release